DevJosephLee/Final-Project/README.md

 A full-stack web application for food enthusiasts who want to review chefs.

 ## Inspiration
-I wanted to make an app where users can easily look up information about chefs, rate, and comment about them.
+I wanted to make an app where users can not only communicate freely with chefs, but also, easily look up information about chefs, rate, and comment about them.

 ## Live Demo
 https://chef-connect-1.herokuapp.com/